 Presenters must register for and attend the conference.
 (Note: we offer a $0 registration rate for presenters.)
 Presenters must also designate their permission in the submission form related to livestreaming their presentation during the event, making a recording of their presentation available online, and posting their presentation slides online.
 Please see Presenting at the BitCurator Forum to understand more about the experience of presenting at the Forum.

 The BitCurator Consortium (BCC) is an independent, community-led membership association that supports born-digital archives in libraries, archives, and museums in order to help ensure the longevity and reliability of the cultural, scientific, and historical record.
 We strive to address the needs of the BCC community through training, collaboration, research, software development, documentation, integration, and scripts, while also advocating for the expansion of born-digital archives practice worldwide.

 For more information on how to get involved, visit the Get Involved page.

 This year we encourage community members to host BitCurator Satellites, local in-person events held in conjunction with the online BitCurator Forum.
-This is an experimental hybrid conference model, intended to complement the online BitCurator Forum by supporting partners and friends so they can host sessions, workshops and talks for a local audience.
+This is an experimental hybrid conference model, intended to complement the online BitCurator Forum.

 BitCurator Satellite events may include: